 Content level: 40% for beginners, 30% intermediate, 30% advanced.

-have some basic programming knowledge in C/C++ or Fortran (or good knowledge of another C-like programming language in order to quickly adopt to a new syntax);
+You need to have some experience with the Linux command line, shell commands and some basic programming knowledge in C/C++ or Fortran (or good knowledge of another C-like programming language in order to quickly adopt to a new syntax).

 Participation and registration fees